polyphony-chat/docs/docs/Protocol Specifications/core.md

 If any uncertainty about the availability of the home server exists, clients should regularly download their encrypted private identity keys from the server and store them in a secure location.
+Ideally, each client should immediately download their encrypted private identity keys from the server after connecting.
+Clients should never store key backups in an unencrypted manner.

 Whether an actor uploads their encrypted private identity keys to the server is their own choice.
 It is also recommended backing up the encrypted private identity keys in some other secure location.